-- Thirty-five days past the due date, the account is turned over to Unique Management if fines or value of the materials if $25 or more and arrangements have not been made with the library to pay the amount billed.
+- Thirty-five days past the due date, the account is turned over to Unique National Collections if fines or value of the materials if $25 or more and arrangements have not been made with the library to pay the amount billed.

 - A $10 processing fee is added to the account.

-How does Unique Management Services handle an account.
+How does Unique National Collections handle an account?

-Unique Management Services contact the customer using the following process:
+Unique National Collections contacts the customer using the following process:

 - Day 36 past due date: 1st letter